 Four years ago, the Moradi family fled to Turkey after receiving death threats.
 After a dozen interviews, background checks and medical visits, the family was approved for resettlement in Seattle on June 12, 2017.
 But because of the U.S. travel ban, the family’s flights were canceled three times.

-Servan and Saltanat arrived at Seattle-Tacoma International Airport on Feb.
+Sirvan and Saltanat arrived at Seattle-Tacoma International Airport on Feb.
 6 without their father.
-Servan loved his father so much, he brought some of his clothes with him.
+Sirvan loved his father so much, he brought some of his clothes with him.

 “The American people are hospitable, generous, welcoming”